Clostridioides difficile (C. diff) are bacteria (bugs) that live in the gut.

-Some people who are very sick can pass blood and get very severe bloating of the abdomen.
+Some people who are very sick can have blood in their poo and get very severe bloating of the abdomen.

-Having diarrhoea while taking antibiotics doesn't always mean you have a C. diff infection.
+Having diarrhoea while taking antibiotics does not always mean you have a C. diff infection.
 Diarrhoea can be caused by a number of conditions and is a common side effect of antibiotics.

 Treatment of C. diff infection

-Drink plenty of fluids so you don’t become dehydrated because of the diarrhoea.
+Drink plenty of fluids so you do not become dehydrated because of the diarrhoea.

 If the infection is mild, you should be able to recover at home.

-Certain antibiotics may have caused the C. diff infection.
-If so, you may be given a different antibiotic to treat the C. diff infection.
+- give you a different antibiotic to treat the C. diff infection

 Sometimes the C. diff infection will settle down on its own if your doctor can stop all antibiotics.

 Infections usually respond well to treatment.
 Most people make a full recovery in a week or two.
-But symptoms can come back and treatment may need to be repeated.
+But symptoms can come back for around 1 in 5 people and treatment may need to be repeated.